OutSystems/docs-odc/src/eap/building-apps/deleting-apps/intro.md

 In addition, to having the correct permission, you can only **delete an app** if:

 * It's not a system app, such as OutSystems Sample Data
-* It hasn’t been deployed beyond the Development stage
+* It hasn’t been deployed beyond the Development or QA stage
-* It has dependencies that haven't been deployed beyond Development stage
+* It has dependencies that haven't been deployed beyond the Development or QA stage

-You can also **delete an app template** if it isn’t a system app template such as a web app template, a Phone app template, a Table app template, a Screen template for Mobile or Web apps.
+You can also **delete an app template** if it isn’t a system app template such as a Web app template, a Phone app template, a Table app template, a Screen template for Mobile or Web apps.

  <div class="info" markdown="1">